Help Center

 Monthly

 - Check integrated actuator worm gear with 2-3 pumps of grease (Mobilegrease XHP 461).
 Stop if grease comes out of the seal near the encoder.
-Do not over lubricate.
+Do not over-lubricate.
+(Older Joyce Actuator version) Not required on new chain centerlines.

 - Inspect blade hubs for tightness.
-Note: Do not remove ot try to take apart.
+Note: Do not remove or try to take apart.

 - Check saw squareness and confirm it is correct realign as needed.